Aliases for HRH2 Gene

 GeneCards Summary for HRH2 Gene

 HRH2 (Histamine Receptor H2) is a Protein Coding gene.
-Diseases associated with HRH2 include dyspepsia and gastric ulcer.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
-GO annotations related to this gene include G-protein coupled receptor activity and histamine receptor activity.
-An important paralog of this gene is TAAR9.
+Diseases associated with HRH2 include Duodenal Ulcer and Peptic Ulcer Disease.
+Among its related pathways are Monoamine GPCRs and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and histamine receptor activity.
+An important paralog of this gene is HTR4.

 The H2 subclass of histamine receptors mediates gastric acid secretion.
 Also appears to regulate gastrointestinal motility and intestinal secretion.
 Possible role in regulating cell growth and differentiation.
 The activity of this receptor is mediated by G proteins which activate adenylyl cyclase and, through a separate G protein-dependent mechanism, the phosphoinositide/protein kinase (PKC) signaling pathway (By similarity).